sowmyadsl/flashcards-angular2/README.md

 MIT License

-Copyright (c) Steven Galvin, Kat Gifford, jin camou, & Sowmya Dinavahi, 2017
+Copyright (c) Steven Galvin, Kat Gifford, Jin Camou, & Sowmya Dinavahi, 2017

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal